jackforgothispassword/ai-school-tech-writer/README.md

 ---

-This update ensures that the README reflects the significant change in the AI model used in the project, aligning with the commit message's instruction to update this information in the documentation.
+This update to the README incorporates the recent enhancement in the AI’s capabilities to generate and update cover images and technical diagrams, reflecting the changes mentioned in the commit message and aligning with the project’s commitment to providing cutting-edge tools for developer productivity.